rikvdkleij/intellij-haskell/README.md

 - Inspection by HLint;
 - Quick fixes for HLint suggestions;
 - View error, action to view formatted message from ghc-mod.
 Especially useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
-- Intention actions for adding language extension pragma and type signature to code
+- Intention actions for adding language extension pragma and type signature to code;

 A lot of features are with the help of ghc-mod(i)!!